 If you like the sound of what we do, then please feel free to come and check us out.

-Five Week Course with Catherine McGhee
+Four Week Course with Catherine McGee

 ‘How we live is important, particularly at the level of mind.
 Every time you’re willing to acknowledge your thoughts, let them go, and come back to the freshness of the present moment, you’re sowing seeds of wakefulness in your unconscious.
 After a while what comes up is a more wakeful, more open thought.
 You’re conditioning yourself toward openness rather than sleepiness.
 You might find yourself caught, but you can extricate yourself by how you use your mind, how you actually are willing to come back just to nowness, the immediacy of the moment.
 Every time you’re willing to do that, you’re sowing seeds for your own future, cultivating this innate fundamental wakefulness by aspiring to let go of the habitual way you proceed and do something fresh.’